How Long Can Dogs Hold Their Pee? How Long Can Puppy Hold Pee?

 • Diet

 Make sure that you understand your dog's bathroom needs, and create routines that prevent him from having to hold it for too long.
-Keep in mind:
+A steady bathroom routine and a thorough understanding of your dog's needs and limitations at each stage of life can help you train appropriate and healthy bathroom habits.

 Age